arnaudroger/blog/_posts/2017-02-24-jooq-one-to-many.md

 ## Execute your sqlQuery with jOOQ

-all that's left is to execute the query, retrieve the `ResultSet` and use the jdbcMapper to fetch the result.
+For the break detection on the root object you need to order by the id of the root object, `.orderBy(LOCATION.PLAYER_ID)` here.
-I will skip on the resource closing code.
+Now we just need to execute the query, retrieve the `ResultSet` and use the jdbcMapper to map the rows to `Location` object.

 ```java
 try (ResultSet rs =
         dsl
             .select(